 Winter acne is a common phenomenon among people with acne-prone skin, especially those living in areas that have particularly dry, chilly winters.
-Although all acne is caused by the same basic factors of inflammation, oil production, and bacteria, winter acne is especially influenced by the irritation and inflammation that go hand-in-hand with a dry atmosphere.
+Although all acne is caused by the same basic factors of inflammation, oil production, and bacteria, there is a link between cold weather and acne because of the irritation and inflammation that go hand-in-hand with a dry atmosphere.
 Without enough moisture in the air, our skin can easily dry out, which creates all kinds of acne-related problems.
-To combat this, it helps to develop a cold weather acne treatment routine that differs slightly from your normal routine.
+To combat this, it helps to develop a winter acne treatment routine that differs slightly from your normal routine.

 Dry Air and Inflammation Are the Top Causes of Acne in Winter